White Ramping-fumitory - Fumaria capreolata

 Scattered localities throughout, but most frequent in coastal Wales and the south west of England.

-Rare in Leicestershire and Rutland, the Elmesthorpe record in 2016 was the first confirmed record of this species in VC55 although there is a record from the 1800s.
+Rare in Leicestershire and Rutland, the Elmesthorpe record in 2016 was the first confirmed record of this species in VC55.
 It was not recorded in the 1979 Flora survey of Leicestershire.

 Leicestershire & Rutland Map